mirsiadaty/RAG-custom-library/README.md

 # RAG-custom-library
-This system adds flexibility to a conventional library catalog search system, where the use can express his/her request in plain English.
+This system adds flexibility to a conventional library catalog search system, where the user can express his/her request in plain English.

 This example uses a local QwQ language model (qwq-32b-q8_0.gguf).
 QwQ is the reasoning model of the Qwen series.
 This example runs the inference on 'llama_cpp'.
 Llama.cpp is a software library written in C/C++ designed for efficient inference of large language models.